Drew Scott: Other projects

 In 2015, they hosted a Scott Brothers-themed cruise, Sailing with the Scotts, and have another planned for December 2018.
 Also in 2015, Drew and Jonathan also launched their first outdoor furniture line, Scott Living, on QVC. and by the end of 2016, the line had crossed US$100 million in revenue.
 Dream Homes (an extension of the brand), provides high-end, customized architecture and home elements for homeowners with budgets in the millions of dollars.
 Every aspect can be customized, and design ideas are provided by a team of designers based out of Las Vegas.
 In 2017, the twins brought all their brands under the umbrella of Scott Brothers Global.

 They also released their first book, titled Dream Home: The Property Brothers' Ultimate Guide to Finding & Fixing Your Perfect House, on April 4, 2016.
 It appeared on bestseller lists for The New York Times, The Wall Street Journal, and Amazon.com.
 Their second book, a memoir entitled It Takes Two: Our Story, was released in September 2017.
 He and Jonathan have written an illustrated children's book called Builder Brothers: Big Plans, due to be released by HarperCollins on October 2, 2018.
 The book includes a building project that children can complete with an adult.

 In September 2017 Scott was announced as a contestant on season 25 of Dancing with the Stars; his partner was season 24 pro champion Emma Slater.
 Jonathan surprised the audience by joining Drew's jive performance, mid-routine, on the October 9, 2017 episode.
 He was eliminated on November 20, 2017, during the first night of the finals, coming in fourth for the season.

 Set to air in fall 2019, Scott will host Rock the Block, a competition home renovation show between HGTV television personalities Leanne Ford (from Restored by the Fords), Jasmine Roth (Hidden Potential), Mina Starsiak (from Good Bones) and Alison Victoria (from Windy City Rehab).

 They are set to appear in a second season episode of the comedy series Girls5eva.

+In 2026, Drew and Jonathan were guests on Episode 5 of the fifth and final season of Hacks in which they appeared as themselves participating in a celebrity edition of The Amazing Race.